revanth83/revanth83.github.io/_posts/2026-2-1-Meta-learners_for-Heterogenous_Treatment_Effect_Estimation.md

 ---
 layout: post
-title: "Meta-Learners for Heterogeneous Treatment Effects: From Estimation to Practical Application"
+title: "Meta-Learners for Heterogeneous Treatment Effects"
 date: 2026-02-01 12:00:00 -0500
 ---

-## From Meta-Learners to Practical CATE Estimation
+## From Estimation to Practical Application

 ### Abstract